-Q1 2021 Quarterly Dividend
+Q2 2021 Quarterly Dividend

-- The Company is also pleased to announce that its Board of Directors has declared a cash dividend of C\$0.08 per common share of the Company, to be paid on May 31, 2021 to shareholders of record as of the close of business on May 24, 2021.
-This is the same amount as paid in the previous three quarters.
-The dividend qualifies as an eligible dividend for Canadian income tax purposes. - The Board of Directors intends to review, among other things, the Company's budget, cash flow forecast and existing market conditions on a quarterly basis in order to determine whether any additional dividends will be declared on Shares for subsequent quarters.
+- The Company is also pleased to announce that its Board of Directors has declared a cash dividend of C\$0.04 per common share of the Company, to be paid on August 30, 2021 to shareholders of record as of the close of business on August 23, 2021.
+The dividend qualifies as an eligible dividend for Canadian income tax purposes. - The Board of Directors intends to review, among other things, the Company's budget, cash flow forecast and existing market conditions on a quarterly basis in order to determine whether any additional dividends will be declared on Shares for subsequent quarters. - Given the impact on the business due to Covid-19, the board has determined that a reduction in the dividend in favor of additional investment in our primary development and growth and exploration pipeline is the most optimal use of Jaguar's cashflow.